FOUNDATION:

 ― Anaïs Nin ―

-WHAT IS TRANSPERSONAL ART THERAPY?
+WHAT IS TRANSPERSONAL CREATIVE PRACTICE?

-Transpersonal Art Therapy is a form of creative therapy that works with the psychological, emotional, and existential dimensions of human experience, including moments that feel larger than the individual self.
+Transpersonal creative practice works with the psychological, emotional, and existential dimensions of human experience, including moments that feel larger than the individual self.
+It draws from transpersonal psychology, which expands beyond behaviour and cognition to include questions of meaning, consciousness, and inner life.

 1:1 SESSIONS